 Remember not all customers are technical experts.
 Therefore, avoid using heavy terms or technical jargon that can confuse customers and hamper their experience with your brand.

 14. Keep Hold Times to a Bare Minimum

 The last thing a complaining customer would want is to be put on a long hold by your customer support team.
-According to a study by Harris Interactive, 75% of customers believe it takes too long to reach a live agent.
+According to a study, 75% of customers believe it takes too long to reach a live agent.

 Let’s be honest, nobody likes being put on hold for too long.
 However, we see many big corporate giants who still struggle with this problem.
 What’s the way out?

 To reduce hold times, ensure all calls are routed to appropriate departments or agents.
 You can adopt IVR (Interactive Voice Response) technology to channelize support calls and make sure they land with the right person.
 Identify peak call hours and make sure you have enough manpower to take calls so that no caller is left hanging on the line for too long.

 Understanding and exploring non-verbal cues is one of the top tips for customer service reps as it can lead to successful in-person interactions.

 In addition to written text, non-verbal communication in the form of body language, tone of voice, and gestures are equally important and must not be ignored.